 - Again the answer is yes, an application would have to be made to the relevant investigating authority

 How can Lewis Nedas Law help you?

-Additionally we have been consulted by a number of companies, seeking advice in order to prevent being affected by such orders, and those that have concerns about certain monies in their company accounts.
+Additionally, we regularly advise companies seeking advice in order to prevent being affected by such orders and those that have concerns about certain monies in their company bank account.